 It’s probably evident from many mentions on the blog just how much we love Annmarie Sculpture Garden and Arts Center.
-Located in Solomons, MD, we don’t get out there very often — maybe a couple of times a year — but make point to see the annual Fairies in the Garden exhibit every summer.
+Located in Lusby, MD, we don’t get out there very often — maybe a couple of times a year — but make a point to see the annual Fairies in the Garden exhibit every summer.
 The collection of handmade fairy and gnome houses, all contributed as part of a contest, is so delightful.
 And finding them throughout the grounds, mostly in the woods just off the looping walking path, is part of the fun of viewing them.

 We made a trip out to see them last week (coupled with our visit to Flag Ponds Nature Park), and the exhibition was as charming as ever.
 It’s always neat to see the whimsical combinations of craftiness and creativity.